tobealive/docs/docs/concepts/types/references.md

 ## Take address

-To create a reference, you need to take the address of a variable.
+To create a reference, you need to take the address, e.g. of a variable.
 In V, this is done with the `&` operator:

 ```v